usacognition/database-toolbox/README.md

 Neo4j is a graph database management system.

+> [!Note]
-> **Note**: Neo4j requires a custom tools configuration file.
+> Neo4j requires a custom tools configuration file.
 Create a `neo4j.yaml` file with your specific tools configuration.

 ### Docker Command